urielmtz/wearable_ankle_foot/README.md

 ## Info

-University of Leeds
+University of Leeds.
-School of Mechanical Engineering
+School of Mechanical Engineering.
-Institute of Design, Robotics and Optimisation (iDRO)
+Institute of Design, Robotics and Optimisation (iDRO).

+University of Bath.
+Department of Electronic and Electrical Engineering.
+Faculty of Engineering and Design.

-author: Uriel Martinez-Hernandez
+author: Uriel Martinez-Hernandez.
-program name: run_classifier.m
+program name: run_classifier.m.
-date: February 2018
+date: February 2018.
-version: 1.0
+version: 1.0.